 For Essential Workers, COVID-19 Treatment Covered Under Workers’ Compensation Benefits

-With the expiration of the law, the rebuttable presumption will only apply for claims with dates of service March 9, 2020 through June 4, 2021, although essential workers may still be eligible for Workers’ Compensation after the expiration date.
+With the expiration of the law, the rebuttable presumption will only apply for claims with dates of service March 9, 2020 through June 4, 2021, and January 11, 2022 through March 7, 2022, although essential workers may still be eligible for Workers' Compensation after the expiration date.
 In such cases, the burden of proof for establishing compensability for a COVID-19 infection will return to the higher standard of establishing that the illness was contracted in the workplace and was work-related.

-On September 14, 2020, a new law went into effect affecting workers’ compensation (WC) benefits in New Jersey.
-The law creates a rebuttable presumption that “essential workers” who contract COVID-19 during the public health emergency, contracted it in the workplace.
-As a result, essential workers’ treatment of COVID-19 should be covered under their WC benefits.
-This law is retroactively effective March 9, 2020.
+On September 14, 2020, a new law went into effect affecting workers' compensation (WC) benefits in New Jersey.
+The law created a rebuttable presumption that “essential workers” who contract COVID-19 during the public health emergency, contracted it in the workplace.
+As a result, essential workers' treatment of COVID-19 may be under their WC benefits.
+This law was retroactively effective March 9, 2020.

 Who is considered an essential worker under this new state law?

 Under this law, “essential workers” include employees who, during the Governor-declared State of Emergency, are: